Summary

 - Shigella can also be spread during sexual activity, especially oral sex and oro-anal sex.

-- Food handlers, childcare workers and healthcare workers should not return to work until their symptoms have stopped.
+- Food handlers, childcare workers and healthcare workers should not return to work until advised by the Department of Health.

 - Children must stay away from school until 24 hours after symptoms have stopped.